trelau/pyOCCT/docs/source/extend.rst

 Topology
 ========
-The ``topology`` extension provides a number of tools to streamline working with topology (i.e., shapes).
+The ``Topology`` extension provides a number of tools to streamline working with topology (i.e., shapes).
 The tools can be safely imported using:

 .. code-block:: python